bbauska/Coursera-Bootstrap/README.md

 assignment, you\'re going to work with bootstraps, JQuery support and also a little bit of Sass.
 This assignment consists of four tasks.

-Your **first** task would be to remove all that data-attributes from both the login link here and the reserve of tables here.
+Your <b>first</b> task would be to remove all that data-attributes from both the login link here and the reserve of tables here.

 Now, in this assignment, we are going to trigger the models using